 I personally haven't managed to gain any significant insights from the data I've collected so far.
-However, I find the very process of trying to quantify motivating for routine such as exercise, sleep or diet, and inspiring for learning more about them.
+I don't really regret it though.

-Lifelogging is not a new concept as people have kept diaries for centuries.
+Lifelogging is not a completely new concept, people have kept diaries for centuries.
 However these days it's particularly easy to do because lots of it can be automated and collected passively from your digital trace.

 Personally I do it because I find it fun, having access to your activities from the past is very satisfying and compensates for decaying memory and it fits well along the #quantified-self lines.

 PKM stands for Personal Knowledge Management (I agree it's a somewhat clumsy acronym).
-It refers to strategies and tools for efficient information management, which is particularly important these days in abundance of information around us.
+It refers to strategies and tools for efficient information management (i.e. processing, organizing and access), which is particularly important these days in abundance of information around us.

 Specifically, when I talk about it I mostly refer to digital knowledge management and ways of seamless integration with our meaty brains.
 I write more about it here.